drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-03/exercise.md

 }
 ```

-Instantiating a contract is the first migration
+Instantiating a contract is the first migration:

 ```rs
 #[entry_point]